-German ban on Samsung Galaxy Tab 10.1 sales upheldAlex Wagner - Deputy Managing Editor, News Desk
+German ban on Samsung Galaxy Tab 10.1 sales upheldAlex Wagner - Editorial Director of News and Content

 Gather round the campfire, folks, because today we've got another new chapter in the ever-growing legal battle between Apple and Samsung.
 This morning it was revealed that a judge has upheld the temporary ban placed on the Samsung Galaxy Tab 10.1 in Germany, despite Samsung's attempts to overturn it.
 Judge Johanna Brueckner-Hofmann explained that, for the informed consumer, "there remains the predominant overall impression that the [Tab 10.1] looks" like the protected design held by Apple in Europe.
 The judge pointed out that the front of the Tab 10.1 is the focus of the ban here, as she feels that the face of Samsung's tablet is nearly identical to Apple's design.
 Brueckner-Hofmann added that the court feels that Apple's "minimalistic design" isn't the only way to make a tablet and that "other designs are possible."